uranija/SevenWonders/README.md

 Seven wonders is third project in ABND course:
-The goal was to create an educational app that quizzes a user about a certain topic of his/her choice.
+The goal was to create an educational app that quizzes a user about a certain topic of his/her choice. and how to present them to the user.
 I had to plan my app design before coding.
+My choise was to choose the topic for the quizzes
 I had vto take my app layout from drawing to XML code.
 I had to Create, position, and style views.
 Had to create interactivity through button clicks and Java code.